-Driving in winter conditions can be intimidating, so we’ve come up with a guideline to help you drive with confidence during these wet winter months!
+Driving in winter can be intimidating, so we’ve developed a guideline to help you move confidently during these wet winter months!

 Prepare Yourself and Your Vehicle

-The first step to ensure a safe winter drive, is to prepare both yourself and your vehicle.
+Preparing yourself and your vehicle is the first step to ensuring a safe winter drive.
 We strongly recommend going through this checklist before hitting the road.

 - Install winter tires.
-In B.C., legal winter tires will either be labelled with “M+S” or with a 3 peaked mountain and snowflake symbol.
-The government of B.C. recommends tires with the 3 peaked mountain and snowflake symbol as they have preferred traction for snowy and icy conditions.
+In B.C., legal winter tires will be labeled with “M+S” or a three-peaked mountain and snowflake symbol.
+The government of B.C. recommends tires with the three-peaked mountain and snowflake symbols as they have preferred traction for snowy and icy conditions.

 - Ensure your tire pressure is correct, as lower temperatures can cause tire pressure to drop.